Additional shows to be announced in March

 As America’s only national park for the performing arts, Wolf Trap is deeply committed to diversity in programming, access points for music lovers of all kinds, and affordability.
 The 16-week summer season at the 7,028-seat Filene Center is made possible through a public-private partnership between the nonprofit Wolf Trap Foundation for the Performing Arts and the National Park Service.

-Tickets for all announced performances go on sale to the public on Saturday, February 17 at 10:00 a.m.
-Opening day specials include $10 lawn and $20 rear orchestra seats for select performances by the National Symphony Orchestra, as well as The Washington Ballet, Les Ballets Trockadero de Monte Carlo and more.
+Tickets for all announced performances go on sale to the public on Saturday, February 23 at 10:00 a.m.
+Opening day specials include $10 lawn and $20 rear orchestra seats for select performances including Gianandrea Noseda with the National Symphony Orchestra, American Ballet Theatre’s Swan Lake, Caracalla Dance Theatre, the Shanghai Symphony Orchestra, and The Barber of Seville.

-Additional performances at the Filene Center will be announced in March, and all performances at Children’s Theatre-in-the-Woods will be announced April 10, 2018.
+Additional performances at the Filene Center and Children’s Theatre-in-the-Woods will be announced in March.

 Ticketing and On-Sale Information

-- Pricing varies by performance and seat location.
+- Pricing varies by performance and seat location, and are subject to change.
 See individual performance listings online or the calendar below for prices.

 - Online at wolftrap.org